alanlupatini/first_project/README.md

 ## Project Overview

 This project is an independent analysis conducted on behalf of the **Berlin Institute for Urban Safety (BIUS)**, a non-profit think tank.
-The goal is to conduct evidence-based research into the causes and consequences of crime in Berlin to support data-driven policy recommendations for municipal safety.
+The goal is to conduct evidence-based research into the causes and consequences of crime for evidence-based policy recommendations.

 ---